Home Visiting Programs

 Nurturing Parenting Program is a family-centered initiative designed to build nurturing parenting skills.

-This program serves families with children ages birth to 18 who reside in Jefferson, Marion, Clay, Hamilton, Wayne, Crawford, Richland, Lawrence, Fayette, Effingham, and Jasper Counties.
+The program caters to families with children aged 0-18 in Jefferson, Marion, Clay, Hamilton, Wayne, Crawford, Richland, Lawrence, Fayette, Effingham, Jasper, Franklin, Washington, and Clinton Counties.

 Mental Health/Juvenile Justice

-The Mental Health/Juvenile Justice Initiative (MHJJI) facilitates the identification, screening, referral, and case monitoring of juveniles involved with, or at risk of becoming involved with, the juvenile justice system who are identified with a mental health issue.
-The initiative is aimed at strengthening linkages among the courts, probation, detention, schools, health care, mental health, and other community-based services.
+The Mental Health/Juvenile Justice (MHJJ) facilitates the identification, screening, referral, and case monitoring of juveniles involved with, or at risk of becoming involved with, the juvenile justice system who are identified with a mental health issue.
+We aim to enhance the coordination between courts, probation offices, detention centers, schools, healthcare facilities, mental health institutions, and other community-based services.
 Participants are referred through community partners, including the probation offices within Jefferson and Marion Counties.
+Self-referrals are also accepted.

 The goal is to address whatever issues exist so that they will have no further contact with the juvenile justice system.